-- 376EB.-(1) Any person of or above 18 years of age (A) shall be guilty of an offence if - (a) for the purpose of obtaining sexual gratification or of causing another person (B) humiliation, alarm or distress, A intentionally communicated with B;
+376EB.-(1) Any person of or above 18 years of age (A) shall be guilty of an offence if -

-- (b) the communication is sexual; - (c) at the time of the communication, B is below 16 years of age; and - (d) A does not reasonably believe that B is of or above 16 years of age. - (2) For the purposes of this section, it is immaterial - (a) whether B replied or responded to A's communication mentioned in subsection (1); and - (b) whether such communication took place in or outside Singapore. - (3) A person who is guilty of an offence under this section shall - (a) in the case where the offence is committed against a victim who is below 14 years of age and A does not reasonably believe that B is of or above that age, be punished with imprisonment for a term which may extend to 3 years, or with fine, or with both; or - (b) in any other case, be punished with imprisonment for a term which may extend to 2 years, or with fine, or with both. - (4) No person shall be guilty of an offence under this section for any communication with his or her spouse with the consent of that spouse.
+- (a) for the purpose of obtaining sexual gratification or of causing another person (B) humiliation, alarm or distress, A intentionally communicated with B; - (b) the communication is sexual; - (c) at the time of the communication, B is below 16 years of age; and - (d) A does not reasonably believe that B is of or above 16 years of age. - (2) For the purposes of this section, it is immaterial - (a) whether B replied or responded to A's communication mentioned in subsection (1); and - (b) whether such communication originated in Singapore provided that either A or B was in Singapore at the time of such communication. - (3) A person who is guilty of an offence under this section shall - (a) in the case where the offence is committed against a victim who is below 14 years of age and A does not reasonably believe that B is of or above that age, be punished with imprisonment for a term which may extend to 3 years, or with fine, or with both; or - (b) in any other case, be punished with imprisonment for a term which may extend to 2 years, or with fine, or with both.

+(4) No person shall be guilty of an offence under this section for any communication with his or her spouse with the consent of that spouse.